pbredenberg/hammer-time-text-replacer/README.md

 ## Why?

 To facilitate replacing all text on a HTML document with the CSS class `replace-me` with the text "Hammer Time!"

+## How?

+See `example.html` in this repo.

 ## License